 - Surgery – this may include arthroscopic, minimally invasive, or open.

-- Regenerative medicine – as a leader in the field of regenerative medicine, we are incorporating our techniques into injuries we believe may benefit.
-Read more on regenerative medicine here.
+- orthobiologics – as a leader in the field of orthobiologics, we are incorporating our techniques into injuries we believe may benefit.
+Read more on orthobiologics here.

 If you have a sports injury and don’t know where to turn, come to Beacon Orthopaedics.
 Founded in 1996 as a multi-physician practice providing orthopaedic care to the Cincinnati community, we have since grown into a nationally known and respected provider of sports medicine and orthopaedic care.
 We offer eight locations in the Ohio (Cincinnati and Dayton), Northern Kentucky, and Southeastern Indiana areas.